Skip to main content

 Which aggregator has the lowest slippage on stablecoin swaps?

-Across our $100k / $1M / $10M benchmark on USDC to USDT, intent-based protocols (Eco Routes, CoW Swap) delivered effective zero-slippage because Solvers quote at 1:1.
-Pool-based aggregators (Curve, Kyber) and cross-chain routers (LI.FI, Squid) show slippage that grows with size.
+Intent-based protocols such as Eco Routes and CoW Swap can quote near-par on USDC to USDT because Solvers hold inventory on both legs.
+Pool-based aggregators (Curve, Kyber) and cross-chain routers (LI.FI, Squid) price against a curve and a bridge, so effective slippage grows with trade size.
 The low-slippage swap endpoint guide digs into the numbers.

 What's the difference between a DEX aggregator and a cross-chain aggregator?